mzazon/awesome-cloud-projects/aws/mobile-app-ab-testing-pinpoint/mobile-app-ab-testing-pinpoint.md

    echo "✅ IAM role created: ${ROLE_ARN}"
    ```

    The IAM role configuration uses a trust policy that specifically allows the Pinpoint service to assume the role and write analytics data to S3.
 This setup enables automated export of detailed campaign metrics, including delivery rates, open rates, click-through rates, and custom conversion events that are crucial for A/B test analysis.
-The trust relationship ensures that only Amazon Pinpoint can assume this role, following AWS security best practices for service-to-service authentication.
+The custom policy follows the principle of least privilege by granting only the minimum S3 permissions required for Pinpoint analytics export.

 3. **Enable Push Notification Channels**: